danieljcave/inphysical-website/README.md

 ## Further Testing

 ### Browser Testing
-The website responsiveness was tested in the browsers bellow.
+The website responsiveness was tested in the browsers below.
 - Google Chrome
 - Safari
 - Brave